-* The concern with NSAIDs (non-steroidal anti-inflammatory drugs), ACEi (angiotensinconverting enzyme inhibitor) and ARB (angiotensin receptor blocker) increasing risk of COVID-19 infection and severity of illness is still evolving and unclear; please contact your healthcare provider before stopping or starting medications.
+* The concern with NSAIDs (non-steroidal anti-inflammatory drugs), ACEi (angiotensinconverting enzyme inhibitor) and ARB (angiotensin receptor blocker) increasing risk of COVID-19 infection and severity of illness is unclear; please contact your healthcare provider before stopping or starting medications.

 * Consider taking Acetaminophen/Paracetamol instead of Ibuprofen for fever, but the most important thing is to prevent infection and self-isolate.

 * Dexamethasone (glucocorticoid similar to prednisone) seems to help hospitalized patients with severe COVID-19 respiratory illness in the later stages of the disease.